 Hashing

-In case of SHA256, the output is always 256 bits but the final output converts this to hexadecimal value.
-This means, every 4 bits is converted to one hexadecimal character.
-So the final output has 64 characters.
+For SHA256, the output is always 256 bits.
+The final form is in hexadecimal.
+Every 4 bits become one hex character.
+The final output has 64 characters.

 Word Size

-In case of SHA 256, it splits the data into 512 bit words.
-Then works on these words to generate the final hash.
+SHA 256 splits the data into 512 bit words.
+Then it works on these words to make the final hash.

 Checksum